configcat/docs/docs/sdk-reference/node.md

 ```

 ## CDN base url (forward proxy, dedicated subscription)
-You can customize your CDN path in the SDK with `baseUrl` propery in the `options` paramter.
+You can customize your CDN path in the SDK with `baseUrl` property in the `options` paramter.

 ```js
 let configCatClient = configcat.createClientWithManualPoll("#YOUR-API-KEY#", { baseUrl: "https://myCDN.configcat.com" });